 When fighting cancer, you are never alone.
-The Cancer Resource Center of Methodist’s Thompson Cancer Survival Center and Cancer Support Community East Tennessee (CSC), have partnered together to bring a series of day and evening classes to support cancer patients and caregivers for 2019.
+The Cancer Resource Center of Methodist’s Thompson Cancer Survival Center and Cancer Support Community East Tennessee (CSC), have partnered together to bring a series of evening classes to support cancer patients and caregivers for 2020.

 The free programs will include a light meal, informative presentation, opportunity for questions and answers, and social time for attendees to meet other cancer patients and their support people.

 Program with light dinner to be held from 5:30-7:30 p.m. in Cancer Resource Center, 2nd Floor of the Thompson Cancer Survival Center building, 102 Vermont Avenue, Oak Ridge.

 RSVP by calling (865) 546-4661 or by visiting www.CancerSupportET.org/calendar.